Frequently Asked Questions

 How are the screens and glass interchanged?

 The screens and glass sit in a small “rabbet” (a recess cut into the edge of the stile) on the inside of the door.
-Simple brass clips secure the screen and glass frames.
+The removable panels are held in place by solid brass clips (working like the back of a picture frame).
 It takes only a minute or two to swap out the glass and screens.
-The picture below shows the clips with either the white or brown frames.

 How long will the doors last?